-14 July), with prior notification to UNHCR.
+The current conclusion: MSF France, MSF Belgium, MSF Holland, and MSF Spain are considering withdrawing from the Goma camps on a symbolic date (ex: 14 July), with prior notification to UNHCR.
 MSF France strongly supports this move, MSF Holland is unsure.
 MSF Belgium will hold a project committee meeting on this subject on 18 July 1995 to decide internally.

-Dominique Boutriau presented a brief history of the situation:
+Dominique Boutriau [MSF Belgium, Programme manager] presented a brief history of the situation: